Non-Abelian anyon statistics through AC conductance of a Majorana interferometer: Supplemental Material

 \section{Supplemental Material}

 We here provide details on the derivations of our results presented in the main text.
-In Sec.
-I, we discuss the imaginary time approach to the linear conductance of the Majorana interferometer and use it to derive the low-frequency conductance in the limits of small and large edge vortex production rate $\Gamma$, respectively.
-In Sec.
-II, we provide arguments as to why the DC conductance of the interferometer is not affected by arbitrary values of $\Gamma$, and thus given by its well-known $\Gamma=0$ value.
+First, in Sec.~I, we provide a basic summary of the considered setup and briefly outline the main ideas of our protocol.
+In Sec.~II, we discuss the imaginary time approach to the linear AC conductance of the Majorana interferometer and use it to derive the low-frequency conductance in the limits of small and large edge vortex production rate $\Gamma$, respectively.
+In Sec.~III, we provide arguments as to why the DC conductance of the interferometer is not affected by arbitrary values of $\Gamma$, and thus given by its well-known $\Gamma=0$ value.
 Equation (X) in the main text is referred to as Eq.~(MX) below.